Anglicare Tasmania is a not-for-profit organisation providing a range of support services to the people of Tasmania.

 The Board also has a Finance Risk and Audit Committee that meets quarterly.
 It reviews the financial reports and makes recommendations to the whole Board.

-Stephen Carnaby (Deputy Chair) – appointed by Synod
+Stephen Carnaby (Acting Chair) – appointed by Synod

 Stephen Carnaby is the Director of Ministry Development for the Diocese of Tasmania, overseeing training and parish development across the state.
 He previously worked as a local Anglican Church minister for 17 years, in Burnie, Sandy Bay and Bellerive.
 He holds Bachelor of Ministry and Master of Arts (Theology) degrees.